 This is another thing to think about before opening your dropshipping store.

-Which payment processor(s) are you going to use?
+Which payment gateway(s) are you going to use?

 That guide will help you with picking the right payment gateway for your dropshipping store.